IzaakWN/PhDThesisTemplateUZHCMS/titlepage/README.md

 - [`titlepage_test_overlay.pdf`](titlepage_test_overlay.pdf): comparison with `titlepage_UZH_PhD_red.pdf` using overlay

 Please do not change any of the spacing in the LaTeX template like `\break`, `\vspace`, `\\`, white spaces, etc.
-Leave `%` at the end of a text line without a space to avoid a spurious space that offsets the centered text.
+Leave `%` at the end of a text line without a space after the last word to avoid a spurious space that offsets the centered text.

 ## MNF Guidelines